Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 Consider bringing a family member or friend to your appointments to help listen and take notes.
 Or record the conversation so you can replay it later.

 Some patients desire more information, while others prefer less.
-Tell your doctor and health care team your preferences for receiving information about your diagnosis, treatment, and chance of recovery.
+Tell your health care team your preferences for receiving information about your diagnosis, treatment, and chance of recovery.
+Ask if there is a learning resource center or other patient education resources available at the place you are receiving treatment.

-The Internet is also a useful tool for finding cancer information.
-But you must use good judgment when searching online.
+It is important to use good judgment when searching for health information online.
 Ask yourself these questions as you visit cancer information websites.

 Find medical care

-After receiving a cancer diagnosis, you should find an oncologist—a doctor who specializes in treating people with cancer.
+After receiving a cancer diagnosis, you should find an oncologist.
+An oncologist is a doctor who specializes in treating cancer.
 Ask your primary care doctor, family members, and friends for referrals.
 Or search online to find an oncologist in your area.

-Ask your doctor what clinical trials are available as treatment options for your type of cancer.
+Ask your doctor what clinical trials are available as a treatment option for you.
 A clinical trial is a research study to test whether a new treatment is safe, effective, and possibly better than standard treatment.

 You will need a system to track all of your research, appointments, test results, records, and finances.
 Organization helps you gain the most value from the time spent with your health care providers so you can make well-informed decisions.